 Gallery 101’s mission centers on bringing people of diverse identities together.
 We believe in sharing perspectives across communities that don’t normally intersect.
 An essential risk we take is to embrace projects, programming, and partnerships that reach beyond visual arts communities to include and inspire allyship for front-line workers, thinkers, knowledge keepers, organizers and the communities that they serve.

-G101 exhibits contemporary visual, media, and performance arts that explore self-representation of diverse identities and decolonizing, feminist, intersectional counter-narratives.
+G101 exhibits contemporary visual, media, and performance arts that explore self-representations of decolonizing, feminist, intersectional counter-narratives.
 We strive to be an inclusive contemporary art space with awareness of current social, cultural, environmental discourses and movements guiding our curatorial practices.
-Powerful programming partnerships support our mission to present projects that provide a range of entry points for audiences to engage with and reimagine issues especially related to land, water, race, histories, gender, ability, age and the relationships between Indigenous, settler, newcomer, and migrant communities.
+Powerful programming partnerships support our mission to present projects that provide a range of entry points for audiences to engage with and reimagine issues especially related to land, water, race, histories, gender, ability, age and the relationships between Indigenous, Black, settler, newcomer, and migrant communities.

 We support artists and curators at all stages of their careers, including emerging practitioners and voices that have been historically silenced, marginalized, or hidden.